uswds/uswds-site/pages/performance/glossary.md

 #### How to measure

 First paint can be found through the Navigation timing API for browsers that support it, such as newest versions of Chrome, Firefox, Internet Explorer.
-In IE, can be found under `performance.timing` as `msFirstPaint` [https://msdn.microsoft.com/en-us/library/ff974719(v=vs.85).aspx].
-In chome it can be found in `window.chrome.loadTimes()` under `firstPaintTime` [https://gist.github.com/acdha/a1fd7e91f8cd5c1f6916].
+In IE, can be found under `performance.timing` as `msFirstPaint`, [more info from Microsoft](https://msdn.microsoft.com/en-us/library/ff974719(v=vs.85).aspx).
+In chome it can be found in `window.chrome.loadTimes()` under `firstPaintTime` [more info from Chrome](https://gist.github.com/acdha/a1fd7e91f8cd5c1f6916).
 It’s also available in most testing tools.

 <a name="first-byte"></a>
 ### First byte